morningred88/AWS/CloudFormation_SysOps/CloudFormation_notes.md

 ### Delete/update a parent stack with nested stack inside

-For deletion, you just need to delete the parent stack, the nested stack will get deleted.
+For deletion, you just need to delete the parent stack, the nested stack will get deleted automatically.

 For update, never touch the nested stack, just do update in the parent stack.